Real Estate Professional Tax Return and Deduction Checklist

 You also don’t need to keep receipts for expenses under $10 (as long as these don’t cumulatively come to more than $200).

-But we all make innocent mistakes sometimes, and if you realise you’ve submitted any incorrect or unsubstantiated claims, then you should contact your accountant immediately.
-They will assist you in making the necessary amendments.
+However, we all make mistakes, and if you discover you’ve made any false or unjustified claims, you should inform your accountant right once.
+They will work with you to make the necessary changes.

 Real Estate Tax Tips